SpencerCDixon/SpenceBoy/Docs/dev-log.md

 ---

+**Date: 6/28/2020**

+### What did I get done today?

+* Add a new Vector class to SD which is needed for breakpoints/watchpoints

+---

 **Date: 6/27/2020**

 ### What did I get done today?

 * Fixed bug related to interger wrapping in timer code
+* Start creating a Debugger which will let me set breakpoints and step through code
+* Add utilities to String

 ---